Improving Response Rates

 Incentives: (Check with your department first.)

 It is perfectly appropriate in large classes where the grading scheme permits, to offer bonus points for participation.
-It is important to remind them that what they say is anonymous, but the TCE system software does let them document their own participation to claim the bonus points.
-Here are some instructions about documenting TCE participation for you with an example of instructions for students.
+It is important to remind them that what they say is anonymous, but the SCS system software does let them document their own participation to claim the bonus points.
+Here are some instructions about documenting SCS participation for you with an example of instructions for students.